 Also, you should only undergo this medical procedure under the supervision of a certified and trained plastic surgeon since that ensures the expertise it would require to pull off this treatment.

 A thread lift is a non-surgical procedure.
 Therefore, you might not get as dramatic results from it as you would probably get from a surgical procedure.
 However, you are in more control of this procedure, which makes it a safer option.

 Sometimes, you have to take a couple of thread lift sessions to get the desired results.
-It is also recommended to combine thread lifts with other anti-ageing procedures, such as ultherapy, Botox, or Juvederm to derive maximum benefits.
+It is also recommended to combine thread lifts with other anti-aging procedures, such as Ultherapy, Botox, or Juvederm to derive maximum benefits.

 Antonella Savoia, Ciro Accardo, Fulvio Vannini, Basso Di Pasquale, and Alfonso Baldi – PMC – NCBI – Outcomes in Thread Lift for Facial Rejuvenation: a Study Performed with Happy Lift™ Revitalizing.
 Available at: